Updates to Durham's Design District Zoning Regulations

 Staff has worked with other departments to develop and review the proposed changes, which include changes to height calculations, new street typology standards, new open space requirements, and new/revised automobile and bicycle parking requirements, to name a few.
 Staff has also enlisted the help of two focus groups consisting of local design professionals to seek additional feedback regarding proposed changes.

 Another significant proposed change is not regulation-oriented, but format-oriented.
 Staff has received comments regarding the way Design District regulations are written throughout the UDO, indicating a desire for the regulations to be found in one location.
-Staff has therefore attempted to consolidate the regulations applicable to design districts into one new Article (a new Article 8).
-Thus, the links to sections 8.1 through 8.7 below represent this proposed consolidation of regulations.
-Staff will review feedback regarding this format, along with comments on the draft regulations, prior to initiating the public hearing process.
+Staff has therefore attempted to consolidate the regulations applicable to design districts into one new Article (a new Article 16).
+Thus, the links to sections 16.1 through 16.6 below represent this proposed consolidation of regulations.

 To provide comments, please email UDOComments@DurhamNC.gov Please specify the following: